wbnns/temp/README.md

 5. Our automated system will detect your ecosystem-related changes and update the PR description with the appropriate template.
 Please fill out all required information in the template.

 Note: Ensure you have all required information ready before starting your update.
 This includes project details, links, descriptions, and any necessary assets.

-## Contribution

-We welcome contributions to Base!
-To contribute, please see [CONTRIBUTING.md](CONTRIBUTING.md).